ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 Besides the design and texting, one must also think about their central administration and distribution.
 This ensures compliance with CI/CD guidelines, guarantees the use of correct and up-to-date data, helps with legal compliance, relieves staff and opens up an additional marketing channel.

-**With Set-OutlookSignatures, Signatures and Out of Office auto reply messages can be:**
+**With Set-OutlookSignatures, signatures and Out of Office auto reply messages can be:**
 - Generated from **templates in DOCX or HTML** file format
 - Customized with a **broad range of variables**, including **photos**, from Active Directory and other sources
   - Variables are available for the **currently logged-on user, this user's manager, each mailbox and each mailbox's manager**